jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 it themselves.
 The words of such as these, and beyond the words the realities of all things, and beyond these realities the angels that are nigh unto God, bring against them the accusation of falsehood.
 (G CXXVIII)

+Verily I say, whatsoever leadeth to the decline of ignorance and the increase of knowledge hath been, and will ever remain, approved in the sight of the Lord of creation.
+(TU 1.15)

 LOGIC (and avoidance of Superstition)